brendacs/colludia-gatsby/src/content/posts/spotlight/2020-08-18-underdown-interview.markdown

 ## Games as a Medium for Sparking a Discussion

 _Underdown_ is actually Gentle Troll's first entertainment game.
 The studio's past was built on serious education games that taught the next generation without, as Michel says, "pointing a finger" and breaking from the experiences by forcing pop-up quizzes and tests.
-Despite the large variety of games built for a large variety of clients—the one common thread between them all was the theme of serious topics.
+Despite the large variety of games built for a large variety of clients — the one common thread between them all was the theme of serious topics.

 > We want to spark a discussion and games are a great medium for that.